RockingShip/xtools-historic/README.md

 design, implementation and testing of a emulated CPU and MMU unit.
 Personally not challenging so to up the ante and in agreement with school staff I received permission to extend the testing by implementing a turing-complete compiler/assembler/linker/archiver toolchain.
-I was allowed to extend the CPU instruction as long as changes were backwards compatible.
+Modifications to the incomplete instruction set were also permitted as long as they were backwards compatible.
-The biggest challenge was fitting the toolchain in 64k memory with most instructions being 5 bytes.
+The biggest challenge was fitting the toolchain in 64k memory with most instructions being 5-6 bytes.

 ```xcc``` was heavily inspired and partly based on  ```Small-C``` and Digital-Equipment's TOPS-20 ```"REL blocks"```.
 [```Small-C```](https://en.wikipedia.org/wiki/Small-C) is a minimalistic ```C``` compiler for resource-limited environments and